JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/introduction-to-deferred-rendering/index.md

 title = "Introduction to Deferred Rendering" description = "A brief introduction into the Deferred Rendering technique used in 3D graphics along with its historical context." date = 2016-07-05

 [taxonomies]
 tags = ["graphics"]

+[extra]
+archive = "This is an old post that has been migrated over one or more times.
+It may contain issues with certain images and formatting."
 +++
 This article does not intend to delve into the process of coding an engine with a deferred rendering pipeline.
 The article shall overview the rendering technique in certain technical detail to give a better understanding of what is truly going on underneath the hood.